ucan-wg/delegation/README.md

 Thanks to [Benjamin Goering] for the many community threads and connections to [W3C] standards.

-Thanks to [Michael Muré] and [Steve Moyer] at [Infura] for their detailed feedback on the selector design and thoughts on ANBF codegen, and an updated Golang UCAN implementation.
+Thanks to [Michael Muré] and [Steve Moyer] at [Infura] for their detailed feedback on the selector design and thoughts on ABNF codegen, and an updated Golang UCAN implementation.

 Thanks to [Juan Caballero] for the numerous questions, clarifications, and general advice on putting together a comprehensible spec.